-For purposes of applying the terms of Fundamental Investment Policy (4), the Adviser will, on behalf of the Fund, make reasonable determinations as to the appropriate industry classification to assign to each issuer of securities in which the Fund invests.
-The definition of what constitutes a particular industry is therefore an evolving one, particularly for industries or sectors within industries that are new or are undergoing rapid development.
+As a general matter, the Fund considers an industry to be a group of companies whose principal activities, products or services offered give them a similar economic risk profile vis-à-vis issuers active in other sectors of the economy.
+The definition of what constitutes a particular industry is therefore an evolving one, particularly for issuers in industries that are new or are undergoing rapid development.
 Some issuers could reasonably fall within more than one industry category.
 For example, some companies that sell goods over the Internet (including issuers of securities in which the Fund may invest) were initially classified as Internet companies, but over time have evolved into the economic risk profiles of retail companies.
-The Adviser will use its reasonable efforts to assign each issuer to the category which it believes is most appropriate.
-For purposes of applying the terms of Fundamental Investment Policy (4), the Fund will treat an investment company that concentrates its investments in a particular industry as an investment by the Fund in that industry to the extent the Fund is able to determine that the underlying fund is invested in that industry.